hugoladret/blog/hugoladret/content/post/PE_metabolism.md

 Hence a single neural pathway with + and - deviation is already efficient.
 So either the two type of response are there because they are both non-zero baseline and can each deviate in two directions (over-over shooting and over-under shooting for instance).
 Or, it is simply better for control's sake and/or downstream readibility to have two separate pathways.

-In conclusion - no clear conclusion.
+In conclusion - no clear conclusion (:.